contrueCT/contrueCT/README.md

 🌱 I’m currently learning Java Backend and exploring microservices architecture.

-🗄️ I’m researching the HugeGraph graph database, focusing on its architecture.
+🗄️ I’m researching the HugeGraph graph database and the Higress, focusing on their architecture.

-🤖 I’m also diving into agent development, focus on bulid a, and learning about MCP and AI agents to enhance intelligent development workflows.
+🤖 I’m diving into AI agent development, focus on building AI agents with personality evolution, and learning about MCP and AI agents to enhance intelligent development workflows.

+🤖 I’m also developing autonomous AI systems, such as the MiraMate series for long-running intelligent agents.

 ## My Interests